nic-dgl103/Exercise-3---CSS-Box-Model-and-Best-Practices/README.md

 ### Step 2: Build a website to document the testing

-Create a 3-page website from scratch, no HTML code has been provided.
+Create a 3-page website from scratch, no HTML/CSS has been provided.
 Make sure that your HTML is clean, error-free and **semantic** (don't use any div elements unless you absolutely have to)!
 Your website will include the following content:

 **Page 1: Homepage:**